Implementing Domain Driven Design with Microservices

 Bounded Context as Microservice

-Bounded context may be a good candidate for a microservice, it is naturally isolated from other bounded contexts, each is based on its own model and ubiquitous language dialect.
-Bounded contexts communicate through interfaces, APIs, isolation layers and etc. and have clear boundaries.
-However, when bounded context is large it is unreasonable or even impossible to use it as a basis for a single microservice.
-There are teams that own a single domain model, hence a single bounded context.
-Under any circumstances these teams would be able to pack entire model in a microservice.
-So bounded context can be used as a boundary for a microservice, but only when the model is small so that the microservice is indeed micro.
+Bounded context may be a good candidate for a microservice.
+It is naturally isolated from other bounded contexts, each is based on its own model and ubiquitous language dialect.
+Bounded contexts communicate through interfaces, APIs, isolation layers, etc., and have clear boundaries.
+However, when a bounded context is large, it is unreasonable or even impossible to use it as a basis for a single microservice.

 Aggregate Root